xcart/xc5-manual/en/payments/paypal/setting_up_paypal_payments_advanced.md

 To enable PayPal Payments Advanced as a payment method in your X-Cart store:

 1. If you haven't yet done so, [sign up](https://www.paypal.com/webapps/mpp/referral/paypal-payments-advanced?partner_id=XCART5_Cart "Sign up for PayPal Payments Advanced") for PayPal Payments Advanced.
 Note that to complete the signup process for PayPal Payments Advanced you will need a verified PayPal Business account.
 This means that you will need to either create a new Business account or to log in to your existing account and upgrade it to Business.

+    To use PayPal Payments Advanced, you will need to set up your credentials for access to Payflow API (The same credentials will be used as your manager.paypal.com login information):

+    *  Partner,
+    *  Merchant login,
+    *  User,
+    *  Password.

+    Take note of these credentials as you will need them to configure PayPal Payments Advanced in X-Cart.

+    Note that you should expect a 3-7 day approval process before you have full functionality for PayPal Payments Advanced.

 2. In X-Cart, add PayPal Payments Advanced to the list of your store's active payment methods and configure it.